 What Is Phishing?

-Phishing occurs when bad actors contact targets by email, phone or text posing as a legitimate organization or trusted institution.
+Let’s start right at the root of the problem.
+Phishing starts when bad actors contact targets by email, phone or text posing as a legitimate organization or trusted institution.
 Under this guise, phishers lure individuals into sharing sensitive, private and exploitable data, such as personal ID info, banking details or passwords.
 With info in hand, phishers can access important accounts, carry out identity theft and drain victims of their finances.

 And, yes, phishing is a crime — a cybercrime, to be exact.
 In fact, the first phishing lawsuit was filed way back in 2004, setting a legal precedent that we continue to follow to this day.